sgorgun/count-down-timer-with-eventhandler-delegate/README.md

 Intermediate level task for practice events.

-Estimated time to complete the task - 45 min.
+Estimated time to complete the task - 1h.

 The task requires .NET 6 SDK installed.